Teaching guidelines +/- 15 minutes

 Me irrita que no tú ... suficientes pruebas relevantes.

-(It annoys me that you do not have enough relevant evidence.)
+(It annoys me that you don't have enough relevant evidence.)

 8. Debatir: